 When selecting its suppliers, voestalpine ensures that they comply with environmental and social principles.
-Sustainable supplier management has been integrated into the company’s procurement processes to maintain long-term partnerships.
+Sustainable supplier management is integrated into the procurement processes in view of maintaining long-term partnerships.

 Raw Materials Procurement

-We face the challenge of permanently optimizing our supply chains jointly with our suppliers.
+We face the challenge of continually optimizing our supply chains jointly with our suppliers.
 Regular visits to the sources of raw materials and pre-materials, especially mines and deposits, are a fixed element of this process.
-Together, we develop methods for designing a supply chain that is efficient and meets our corporate responsibility guidelines (CR Guidelines).
-New suppliers are assessed in terms of Corporate Responsibility, quality, and performance first; depending on the outcome of the evaluation, they are then included in our portfolio of suppliers.
-The Sustainable Supply Chain Management (SSCM) project was used to screen our raw material supply chains from the bottom up, examining key factors pertaining to Corporate Responsibility. voestalpine ensures that absolutely all of its raw materials are subjected to this process, thus minimizing risk over the long term.
+Together, we develop methods for designing an efficient supply chain.
+New suppliers are assessed in terms of corporate responsibility, quality, and performance and, depending on the outcome of the evaluation, are included in our portfolio of suppliers.
+The Sustainable Supply Chain Management (SSCM) project was used to screen our raw material supply chains from the bottom up, examining key factors pertaining to corporate responsibility. voestalpine ensures that absolutely all of its raw materials are subjected to this process, thus minimizing risk over the long term.